pwncollege/computing-101/building-a-web-server/level-2/DESCRIPTION.md

 These numbers are not even found in the man pages, but these numbers do exist on your machine.
 Check out the `/usr/include` directory.
 All the system's general-use include files for C programming are placed here.
 (For those who have written C, think of any header fies you've included in your code "`#include <stdio.h>`".
 All those Functions and constants are defined somewhere here).
-Since C is compiled to assembly, these numbers are present somwhere in this directory.
+Since C is compiled to assembly, these numbers are present somewhere in this directory.
 Rather than manually searching, you can [grep](https://pwn.college/linux-luminarium/commands/) for them.